AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/overview/product-features.md

 ### Input status indication

-The input status indicator means real-time display of the input status of one party in a one-to-one chat, which enhances the real-time nature of communication interaction.
-This feature helps users understand whether the other party is replying.
+The input status indicator helps users understand whether the other party is replying in real time.

-This functionality is in the UIKit `Typing` component.

-The input status indicator feature is enabled by default.
-To disable it in the global configuration, you can set it as follows:
+This feature is in the `Typing` component and enabled by default.
+Disable it in the global configuration as follows:

 ```javascript
 features.chat.messageInput.typing = false;
 ```

 This feature is implemented using the SDK's transparent message transmission.
-For details, see [the SDK documentation](https://docs.agora.io/en/agora-chat/client-api/messages/send-receive-messages?platform=web).

 ### Group mention